 \section{Abstract}

 Let $A$ be an abelian variety over the function field $K$ of a curve over a finite field.
 We describe several mild geometric conditions ensuring that the group $A(K^\perf)$ is finitely generated and that the $p$-primary torsion subgroup of $A(K^\sep)$ is finite.
 This gives partial answers to questions of Scanlon, Ghioca and Moosa, and Poonen and Voloch.
 We also describe a simple theory (used to prove our results) relating the Harder-Narasimhan filtration of vector bundles to the structure of finite flat group schemes of height one over projective curves over perfect fields.
-Finally, we use our results to give a complete proof of a conjecture of Esnault and Langer on Verschiebung divisibility of points in abelian varieties over function fields in the situation where the base field is the algebraic closure of a finite field.
+Finally, we use our results to give a complete proof of a conjecture of Esnault and Langer on Verschiebung divisibility of points in abelian varieties over function fields.